himmAllRight/himmAllRight-source/content/post/creating-website-tests-links.md

 Unfortunately, the regex expression can't properly match markdown formated urls with parenthesis in them, so we have to check if each match has a `(` in it.
 If it does, the url is thrown away because we cannot be sure we matched the full `url`.
-If there are no parenthesis, the url as added to our saved list.
+If there are no parenthesis, the url is added to our saved list.
 After parsing all the values of the content dictionary, a list of the matched urls is returned.

 ### Adding to conftest.py

-With our new utility functions defined, we can add a new fixture (and it's helper function), to the `conftest.py` file.
+With our new utility functions defined, we can next add a new fixture (and it's helper function) to the `conftest.py` file.
 Lets start with the fixture's helper function, `post_md_link()`:

 ```python